 Illustrator

 Illustrators create unique sketches, images, and graphics for anything from marketing campaigns to book covers and more.
 In today’s job market, they should have experience using computer software and programs to bring their creations to life.
-Often, many illustrators have animation skills and work in the entertainment industry on video games, TV, or film productions.
+Often, illustrators have animation skills and work in the entertainment industry on video games, TV, or film productions.

 How to Get Into Graphic Design